-Growing concern about inequality has led to proposals to remake American society according to ill-conceived and coercive egalitarian values that are fundamentally unfair.
+Has growing concern about inequality led to proposals to remake American society according to ill-conceived and coercive egalitarian measures that are fundamentally unjust and harmful?

-This unique book reveals the modern romance with equality as a destructive flirtation.
-The elites who advocate such notions claim they champion the poorbut more often than not the nostrums of this managerial class undermine, rather than advance, mass prosperity and human well-being.
+This unique book reveals the modern romance with equality of outcomes as destructive folly.
+Those elites and bureaucrats who advocate such notions claim that they champion the poorbut more often than not the nostrums of this managerial class undermine, rather than advance, economic and civil liberties, mass prosperity and human well-being.

-The authors of In All Fairness challenge all of the prevailing egalitarian ideas, including the claim that the country is riven by inequality in the first place.
-After all, our economy thrives with a division of labor that allows individuals who are unequal in interests and talents to pursue their own unique goals.
-Looked at in this way, equality is far more widespread than overheated rhetoric might lead one to expectas factual data show.
+The authors of In All Fairness challenge all of the prevailing "egalitarian ideas," including the claim that market-based societies are riven by the social injustice of inequity in the first place.
+After all, an economy thrives with a division of labor that allows individuals who are unequal in interests and talents to pursue their own unique goals.
+Looked at in this way, equality is far more widespread than misplaced rhetoric might lead one to expectas factual data show.

 The authors draw on economics, philosophy, religion, law, political science, and history to provide answers to a perennial question that especially agitates the American public today: Can the coercive powers of the state be used to achieve a kind of arithmetic equality?
-The authors, each in their own way, make a strong case that they should not be used in this fashion.
+The authors, each in their own way, make a strong case that such powers should never be used in this fashion.

 Love inequality or loathe it, In All Fairness is full of key insights about the connections among fairness, liberty, equality and the quest for human dignity.
 You wont think about wealth and poverty, equality and inequality, in the same way ever again.